linkerd/website/linkerd.io/content/blog/service-mesh-distributed-tracing-myths.md

 ## Myth 3: I can "get distributed tracing" from the service mesh without having to make any changes to my application.

-*Wrong*.
+*False*.
 Almost 30% of respondents answered that they would not expect to need any application changes once Linkerd added distributed tracing support.
 Unfortunately, while Linkerd can emit trace spans from the proxies, the application will need to *propagate headers* in order for these spans to be